 Board of Trustees

-We are pleased to announce the Department of Bioengineering Board of Trustees as an Advisory Board to oversee and advise on the welfare and interests of the Department and to serve as public advocate and ambassador.
+We are pleased to announce the UC San Diego Shu Chien - Gene Lay Department of Bioengineering Board of Trustees as an Advisory Board to oversee and advise on the welfare and interests of the Department and to serve as public advocate and ambassador.

-The mission of the Board of Trustees is to translate their operational insights of UCSD Bioengineering, and incorporate their broader perspectives, into actionable recommendations to the department leadership that increase the value of the UCSD Bioengineering degree and further the opportunities and pride of being associated with the department.
+The mission of the Board of Trustees is to translate their operational insights of UC San Diego Department of Bioengineering, and incorporate their broader perspectives, into actionable recommendations to the department leadership that increase the value of the UC San Diego bioengineering degree and further the opportunities and pride of being associated with the department.

 Joseph Lucisano, Ph.D.